Azure-Samples/Cognitive-Services-Speech-Devices-SDK/Samples/Android/Speech Devices SDK Starter App/Sample_Code_Walkthrough.md

 # Speech Devices SDK sample code walk through for Android

-In this walk through, we will discuss demonstrate 6 six typical user scenarios of Speech Devices SDK.
-In each scenario, you will need to create a ```SpeechFactory``` and set PMA microphones’ parameters first.
+In this walk through, we will discuss demonstrate six typical user scenarios of Speech Recognition Devices SDK and one user scenario of Conversation Transcription SDK.
+In each Speech Recognition scenario, you will need to create a ```SpeechFactory``` and set PMA microphones’ parameters first.
 ```java
 // Cognitive Serivces Speech API subscribtion info
 final String SpeechSubscriptionKey = "<enter your subscription info here>";